 Mary Ann Allard Booth (1843–1922) was an American-born microscopist in the specialty’s purest sense.
 Her sole lifelong occupation was microscopy, a claim that few others of her time can make.
-Mary Ann Booth professionally prepared microscope slides from various subjects and continuously maintained a sales inventory for approximately a half-century.
-She worked as an editor for two monthly publications for science enthusiasts (The Observer & Practical Microscopy and the American Monthly Journal of Microscopy), published articles on microscopy, and traveled about the United States and Canada lecturing on photomicrography or displaying her slides to local microscopy associations.
-Mary Ann Booth was one of the few women elected as a fellow in the Royal Microscopical Society, the Royal Photographic Society, and as a member of the American Association for the Advancement of Science.
-She was honored with a Diploma for her entomological microscope slide mountings at the 1884–1885 New Orleans World’s Industrial and Cotton Centennial Exposition, and she received a Medal of Accomplishment recognizing her work for advancing microscopy at the St. Louis Exposition in 1904.
-Hitchcock
+Booth professionally prepared microscope slides from various subjects and continuously maintained a sales inventory for approximately a half-century.
+She worked as an editor for two monthly microscopy publications, The Observer & Practical Microscopy and the American Monthly Journal of Microscopy, penned her own articles on microscopy, and traveled about the eastern United States and southeast Canada lecturing on photomicrography.

 According to the Boston Sunday Globe, Samuel Booth had amassed an impressive collection of mineral specimens and Native American artifacts.
 After his death, Mary Ann Booth loaned her father’s collection to the Springfield City Literary (Library) Association for display in the Springfield Natural History Museum.
-The estate Samuel Booth passed to his daughter was sufficient for Mary to purchase a comfortable house in Springfield, Massachusetts.
+The estate that Samuel Booth passed to his daughter was sufficient for Mary to purchase a comfortable house in Springfield, Massachusetts.
 She lived in the Springfield home, with the help of a live-in female servant, until her death at seventy-nine.
 The building is under protection as a historical landmark at 60 Dartmouth Street in Springfield’s Historic District.
 Mary Ann Booth died in the home at the age of seventy-nine.
 A provision in her will transferred ownership of her father’s collection to the Springfield Museum and bequeathed her collection of photomicrographs that the museum still holds.
-(Boston 9/24/1922) (Stier 2020)
+(Boston, 9/24/1922) (Stier 2020)

 Early Work With the San Francisco Plague